Applying for a Manager's Certificate

 If you are a duty manager in a licensed premises, you are responsible for making sure that the staff and premises follow the rules of the Sale and Supply of Alcohol Act 2012.
 To be a duty manager, you must have a Manager’s Certificate; holders of this certificate are experienced in the sale and supply of alcohol and are familiar with the rules and regulations of the Act.

-To apply for a Manager's Certificate, you must have had at least 200 hours' relevant experience in the liquor industry, be working in the industry at the time of application and be over 20 years of age.
+To apply for a Manager's Certificate, you must have at least 3 months relevant experience in a licenced premises, be working in the industry at the time of application and be over 20 years of age.